-Chrissy Teigen Suffers Miscarriage Following Hospitalization - E!
+Chrissy Teigen Suffers Pregnancy Loss Following Hospitalization - E!
 Online

-Chrissy Teigen has suffered a miscarriage following a recent hospitalization for "excessive bleeding."
+Chrissy Teigen has suffered a pregnancy loss following a recent hospitalization for "excessive bleeding."

 The cookbook author shared the news on social media, writing, "We are shocked and in the kind of deep pain you only hear about, the kind of pain we've never felt before.
 We were never able to stop the bleeding and give our baby the fluids he needed, despite bags and bags of blood transfusions.
 It just wasn't enough."